SAP-samples/teched2022-XP260/exercises/ex1/README.md

 6. In the "Assign Role Collection" dialog, select the entry "Global Account Administrator" and click on "Assign Role Collection".
 <br><img src="/exercises/ex1/images/Assign_Role_Collection.png" width="70%">

-7.The role collection "Global Account Administrator" is now shown in the list of the user's role collections
+7. The role collection "Global Account Administrator" is now shown in the list of the user's role collections

-8. In the SAP BTP Cockpit, choose again the menu item Security --> Trust Configuration and click on "Open" in the row for your custom identity provider
+8. In the SAP BTP Cockpit, choose the menu item Security --> Trust Configuration and click on "Open" in the row for your custom identity provider

 9. On the logon page of the custom identity provider, authenticate with your credentials for the custom identity provider.
 This time the SAP BTP Cockpit for the global account is displayed